-is not the focus it it important.
-Be sure to use a lav or shotgun mic to record your subject and your audible field slates.
+is not the focus it's still important.
+Be sure to mic your subject and your audible field slates.

 Section One – Indoor

 Establish a basic interview/potraiture setup.
 Rotating through your group members, each person will create & shoot two different interview lighting setups of the same subject.
 Position your subject as if they were facing an unseen interviewer

 seated right next to the camera.
 (MCU- no interviewer visible) Use

 at least two different lighting set ups without changing the camera

 from the following, or make up your own: